-To receive the ACTION Registry-GWTG Gold Performance Achievement Award, Torrance Memorial consistently followed the treatment guidelines in ACTION Registry-GWTG for 8 consecutive quarters and met a performance standard of 90% for specific performance measures.
+To receive the ACTION Registry-GWTG Gold Performance Achievement Award, Torrance Memorial Medical Center followed the treatment guidelines in ACTION Registry-GWTG for eight consecutive quarters and met a performance standard of 90% for specific performance measures.
 Following these treatment guidelines improves adherence to ACC/AHA Clinical Guideline recommendations, monitors drug safety and the overall quality of care provided to ST-elevation myocardial infarction (STEMI) and non- ST- elevation myocardial infarction patients (NSTEMI).

-"The time is right for Torrance Memorial to be focused on improving the quality of cardiovascular care by implementing ACTION Registry-GWTG.
-The number of acute myocardial infarction patients eligible for treatment is expected to grow over the next decade due to increasing incidence of heart disease and a large aging population," said Mark Lurie, M.D., director, Lundquist Cardiovascular Institute.
+"The number of acute myocardial infarction patients eligible for treatment is expected to grow over the next decade due to increasing incidence of heart disease and a large aging population.
+The time is right for Torrance Memorial to be focused on improving the quality of cardiovascular care by implementing ACTION Registry-GWTG," said Mark Lurie, M.D., F.A.C.C., director, Lundquist Cardiovascular Institute, Torrance Memorial Medical Center.